chen-qingyu/mymatrix/readme.md

 ## 1. Attribute

 - Name: MyMatrix.
-- Language: Rust, requires version rustc >= `1.75.0`.
+- Language: Rust, requires rustc version >= `1.75.0`.
 - Goal: Write a simple matrix library that can perform fraction operations.
-- Module: Vector, Matrix
+- Module: Fraction, Vector, Matrix
 - Style: Follow Rust's official recommended style.
 - Test: Using [rstest](https://crates.io/crates/rstest) for unit testing and ensure that all tests passed.
 - Security: There is no `unsafe` code block.